jeremycos/generativ/README.md

 # Generativ

-**Generativ** is a global metaprogramming library that generates code with resusable and sharable JSON scripts.
+**Generativ** is a global metaprogramming library that generates code with reusable and sharable JSON scripts.
 Setup, upgrade or automate any code in a matter of seconds!

 **Generativ cloud** is the public repertory containing all the scripts used for setup, correct bugs.
 They all have a unique identifier.
 It's available here : [Click here](https://github.com/jeremycos/jeremycos.github.io/tree/main/generativ).

+**Generativ front** is a drag and drop builder used to setup in seconds a new React Project.
+You just add the components and the libraries, and it setup everything in one line.

 ## 1. Install the package globally